-At a turtle’s pace the Great Depression continued to creep along.
-1934 crops were undergoing a drastic change for the worst.
+At a turtle’s pace the Great Depression continued to creep along for the worse.
+Then in 1934 crops underwent a drastic change for the worst.
 By midsummer, Daviess County was reported to be the hardest hit county in Northwest Missouri and there was less moisture in the vicinity than ever before.

 Thousands of acres would produce nothing at all.
 All the small grain crops were burned and gone.
 Early in the spring, the corn crop appeared to be the best for many years, but the drought had taken it’s toll.
 Now, even the largest part of the crop was gone.